How to Feel More in Control of Your Life in 2019

 “Hi!”
 I said.
 “I need to drill some holes into walls!!!”

 He woke up.
 And then he gave me a thorough, not-at-all condescending, positively life-changing tutorial in power tools.
 I’m lazy and skilled at making other people to do things for me, so up until that moment, I had avoided knowing a single thing about construction.
-But thanks to his seminar, I can proudly say that I know what a “drill bit” is, why you need a “molding,” and why people call them “power tools.”
+But thanks to his seminar, I can proudly say that I know what a drill bit is, why you need an anchor, and why people call them “power tools.”

 Before then, even the sight of power tools made me nervous.
 I imagined that they’d spontaneously turn on.
 (Maybe because of some ghost battery charge?
 Who knows!)
 When I finally picked one up, I was still too timid to use it properly.
 I didn’t put enough weight behind it.